aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/columncollection/_index.md

 ```

 Gets the column object by the index.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use Columns.GetColumnByIndex() method.
 This property will be removed 12 months later since June 2010.
 Aspose apologizes for any inconvenience you may have experienced.

 **Parameters:**
 | Parameter | Type | Description |